tarof429/stuckathome/linux/README.md

 Defaults are stored in /etc/login.defs.
 For example, there are a few login-related variables related to passwords here.
 If the exam asks you to set default values for new users like password expirary and the first UUID, set it in /etc/login.defs.

-Minimum password lengths are managed in /etc/security/pwquality.conf.
+Minimum password lengths are managed in /etc/security/pwquality.conf NOT /etc/login.defs.

+If you need to require at least one digit, set dcredit to -1 in /etc/security/pwquality.conf.

 ## History